pige99/TME/README.md

 # TME
 The source codes for TME-BNA: Temporal Motif-Preserving Network Embedding with Bicomponent Neighbor Aggregation.
 Our implementation is based on TGNs, and the user guide is below:
+## Datasets
+All datasets can download from here: http://snap.stanford.edu/data/index.html
 ## Preprocess
 python utils/preprocess_data.py --data wikipedia --bipartite
 python utils/count_motif.py --data wikipedia --threshold_time 86400 --bipartite